Kinetic coupling and dark matter on the lattice: Conclusions

 (4) The masses in model B of the gauge field $F_2^{\mu\nu},$ which interacts with the scalar field, do not depend appreciably on $\beta_3,$ while the masses of $H_2^{\mu\nu}$ do so.
 These masses are equal for $\beta_3=0$ and then the mass of the gauge field $H_2^{\mu\nu}$ becomes smaller, as $\beta_3$ increases.
 The masses of the scalar field in model B slightly increases with $\beta_3$ and becomes bigger than the mass of the gauge field $H_2^{\mu\nu}.$ In model C the mass of the gauge field $G_u^{\mu\nu}$ is bigger than the scalar mass for $\beta_3=0,$ but it diminishes as $\beta_3$ increases and becomes smaller than the mass of the scalar field at $\beta_3> 0.50.$ The tree-level prediction for the scalar field mass is a value that does not depend on $\beta_3$ for either model.

 (5) The system may move from the broken to the symmetric phase, when $\beta_3$ is changed.
 According to figure \ref{fig:phd170_180}, there is a phase transition from the broken to the symmetric phase in model B, as $\beta_3$ becomes bigger than 1.75.
 This explains the qualitatively different behaviour for $\beta_3\ge 1.75$ in figures \ref{correlB} and \ref{plaquetteb3B}.
 Similarly, according to figure \ref{C_all}, there is a phase transition from the broken to the symmetric phase in model C, as $\beta_3$ becomes bigger than 1.63.
 This explains the qualitatively different behaviour for $\beta_3\ge 1.63$ in figure \ref{Cf1f2gugv}.
 The critical values of $\beta_3$ move to smaller values (for instance 0.67 or 0.18, as depicted in figure \ref{C_all}) if $\beta_g$ is chosen to be smaller, i.e. for stronger gauge coupling.
+In an attempt to relate lattice parameters with continuum quantities we also write down the effective potential {\bf in the continuum} at one loop, where the gauge coupling $g^2$ should be replaced by $\f{g^2}{1-\kappa},$ with $g^2$ a quantity independent from $\kappa.$ This form describes the effective coupling in the presence of kinetic coupling, as explained in the paper; it is expected to provide valuable non-perturbative information.
+The result is that the characteristic of two minima persists, as one increases $\kappa,$ however the separation of the two minima becomes very small.
+This means that the phase transition towards the symmetric phase is missed by the one-loop effective potential, but it appears that the system will possibly move to the symmetric phase near $\kappa=1,$ if higher loop corrections are included; we are working on this.

 (6) We have performed simulations of the model for negative $\beta_3$ and the results for the mean values $<F_1^2>,\ <F_2^2>,\ <G_u^2>$ and $<G_v^2>$ are equal to the mean values for $|\beta_3|.$